 Are they just incompetent … or have they lost all their “guiding principles?”

 For a little while now, I have been giving most of the Republican senators the benefit of the doubt (huge doubt) as they convened and tried to work out a good solution for repealing and replacing the Patient Protection and Affordable Care Act although I feared a lot of high payout deal-making, which always stinks to high heaven.

 I think that now I am totally with both Sean Hannity and President Donald Trump in my frustration about the Senate Republicans’ deep, and apparently irreconcilable differences in how this repeal is supposed to work.

 In my opinion, one of the biggest problems I see is some Republicans, that could really fit the description of Republicans in Name Only, are trying to “bring home the bacon” in their states.
 The repeal and replacement of Obamacare should not be something that senators are supposed to be paid off to accomplish.
 This is something desperately needed by the American people – those people who wanted this change so badly that they could not stomach four more years of the “same ‘ol, same ‘ol” top-down government control, so they voted for Trump instead of Clinton.
 Of course that is not the only reason they voted for Trump, but it was certainly high up on many Americans’ priority list.

 One of the RINO “villains” in this repeal and replacement drama is Senator Lisa Murkowski.
-According to a July 13 article on Business Insider, the most recent version of the Senate repeal and replacement bill contains a provision that holdout Murkowski can take home to her home state of Alaska.
+According to a July 13 article on Business Insider (1), the most recent version of the Senate repeal and replacement bill contains a provision that holdout Murkowski can take home to her home state of Alaska.
 Of course, right now there are several different versions of a Senate bill running around that are basically unsatisfactory in one way or another, and the main effort now may be just a clean repeal.

 What is that provision?